 - In the provider/PBX configuration activate the SIP SUBSCRIBE for Net-AM MWI option (+ p.
-69).
+67).
 A subscription is established for the purpose of receiving notifications about new messages on the network mailbox. - In the mobile devices configuration enter the Call number or SIP name (URI) and activate the network mailbox in the Network mailbox configuration section (→ p.
-80).
+78). - Optional: In the mobile devices configuration enable the Flashing LED (MWI) for network mailbox option (+ p.
+79).
+New messages on the network mailbox are indicated by the MWI light on the Message key.